altughan09/Cucumber-with-Selenium_Behaviour-Driven-Development-Tutorial/README.md

 *	**How** to understand why a test fails

 In this tutorial I have implemented in my project a BDD tool known as **Cucumber**.
 To make the testing phase easier I also took advantages of **Selenium Framework** for automating Chrome browser.

+For testing purposes I used Guru demo website available at http://demo.guru99.com/V4/